alim596/estimation-tool/README.md

-# Estimation Tool Backend
+# Estimation Tool

+This repository contains the full Estimation Tool application, which is split into two parts:

-This is the NestJS backend for the Estimation Tool application.
-It serves static questions data and accepts user submissions to calculate a project budget based on an hourly rate and user-selected answers.
-Each answer contributes 1 hour for design and 1 hour for development.
+- **Backend:** A NestJS API that serves static questions data and accepts estimation submissions.
+It calculates a project budget based on an hourly rate and user-selected answers (each answer contributing 1 hour for design and 1 hour for development) and persists submissions in an SQLite database.
+- **Frontend:** A Next.js application that interacts with the backend, displays questions, collects user input, and shows the estimated budget along with detailed hours breakdown.

 ## Table of Contents